MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-get-started.md

 # Sustainable workloads

 This section of the Microsoft Azure Well-Architected Framework aims to address the challenges of building sustainable workloads on Azure.
-Review the provided guidance that applies Well-Architected best practices as a technical foundation for building an operating sustainable solutions on Azure.
+Review the provided guidance that applies Well-Architected best practices as a technical foundation for building and operating sustainable solutions on Azure.

 ## What is a sustainable workload?